nkeim/ipynb-starterkit/README.txt

 These are some launcher scripts, including a Mac application, to let beginners easily start the IPython Notebook server.
-They don't offer much flexibility, but offer a shortcut to getting started with the Notebook interface, once you've installed a suitable Python distribution.
+They don't offer much flexibility, but offer a shortcut to getting started with the Notebook interface once you've installed a suitable Python distribution.

 If you're not on a Mac, check out the ipnblaunch.py script.